 Debt Collection in Denmark

-Debt Collection in DenmarkUpdated on Wednesday 29th January 2020
+Debt Collection in DenmarkUpdated on Thursday 23rd June 2022

 based on 2 reviews

 In certain cases, companies opened in Denmark don't pay their debts to the suppliers, even in a strong economy as Denmark has nowadays.

 Debt collection stages in Denmark

 Just like in any other jurisdiction, there are two phases of the debt collection procedure in Denmark: a pre-judicial stage and a judicial stage.